Studying Weather With Groundhog Day

 After the class discussion, share the special assignment.
 Tell your students that the Punxsutawney Chamber of Commerce needs their help.
 I print out this letter to share with my students.

 Divide students into groups.
 Each group should research Groundhog Day, as well as weather patterns for Punxsutawney.
-Students can chart their findings using the form created for Scholastic's Weather Watch unit.
+Students can chart their findings using Scholastic Weather Data Sheets created for Scholastic's Weather Watch unit.

 Other questions you may want your students to consider: